MaxKavun/simple-event-driven-architecture/README.md

 Function is able to extract all images which can be recognized by AWS Textract service.

+To use AWS SES service in order to send email to random emails (not verified by AWS), you have to request disabling sandbox state

 ## Requirements

 | Name | Version |